 Centennial Park

-Centennial Park features award winning floral gardens, a children’s play area, a Flag Court, walking trails, and the Suncor Agora stage.
-You can walk along through Centennial Park waterfront to view the beautiful St. Clair River, and the Andrew S. Brandt Marina in Sarnia Bay.
-Every winter the park is illuminated with thousands of colourful lights for the Celebration of Lights Christmas event.
+Centennial Park features award winning floral gardens, children’s play area, flag court, walking trails, and the Suncor Agora stage.
+You can walk along the waterfront to view the beautiful St. Clair River and the Andrew S. Brandt Marina in Sarnia Bay.
+Every winter the park is illuminated with thousands of colourful lights for the Celebration of Lights.

 The Indigenous Community Flag Plaza is located in the south section of Bayshore Park.
 Flags are on display from Aamjiwnaang, Kettle & Stony Point, and Walpole Island (Bkejwanong) First Nations.
 The outer ring of the flag plaza features the Medicine Wheel that embodies the Four Directions, as well as Father Sky, Mother Earth, and Spirit Tree.

-Details regarding the Andrew S. Brandt Marina (formerly the Sarnia Bay Marina) can be found on their website.
+Details regarding the Andrew S. Brandt Marina can be found on their website.

-Please note that the City of Sarnia does not maintain nor inspect the park for tobogganging, please use at your own risk.
+Please note that the City of Sarnia does not maintain nor inspect the park for tobogganing, so please use at your own risk.
 Safety gear for activities such as tobogganging, skiing, and sledding is recommended.

 Germain Park

-Germain Park encompasses over 60 acres of parks and recreation space.
-Amenities include a tennis/pickleball court, baseball diamonds, soccer fields, playground equipment, a concrete outdoor stage, the Germain Dog Park, the Germain Garden Plots, the Strangway Centre, and walking trails through the award-winning Germain Gardens.
-It has three entrances – East.
-St., Bright St., and Germain St.
+Germain Park encompasses over 60 acres of recreation space.
+Amenities include a tennis/pickleball court, baseball diamonds, soccer fields, playground equipment, concrete outdoor stage, dog park, Germain Garden Plots, Strangway Community Centre, and walking trails through the award-winning Germain Gardens.
+It has three entrances: East Street, Bright Street, and Germain Street.

 The park is also home to the Sarnia Lawn Bowling Club and the Golden Hawk Memorial for WWII airmen.